Birational Kleinian groups: Invariant rational fibration I

 \section{Invariant rational fibration I}

 In this and the next two sections we suppose that $(Y,\Gamma,U,X)$ is a birational kleinian group and there is a $\Gamma$-invariant rational fibration $r:Y\rightarrow B$ over a smooth projective curve $B$.
-Note that when $B$ is not a rational curve, any birational transformation group of $Y$ preserves automatically $r$.
+Note that when $B$ is not a rational curve, any birational transformation group of $Y$ preserves automatically $r$ because any curve transverse to the fibration is non rational whereas $\Gamma$ has to preserve rational curves.
 We have a group homomorphism $\Gamma\rightarrow \Aut(B)$ whose image will be denoted by $\Gamma_B$.
 The ruling $r$ is equivariant with respect to the action of $\Gamma$ on $Y$ and that of $\Gamma_B$ on $B$.
 If $\Gamma_B$ is infinite, then $B$ is $\PP^1$ or an elliptic curve.
 We will study in this section the case where $\Gamma_B$ is finite.
-The case where $\Gamma_B$ will be studied in Sections \ref{rationalfibrationsectiontwo} and \ref{rationalfibrationsectionthree}.
+The case where $\Gamma_B$ is infinite will be studied in Sections \ref{rationalfibrationsectiontwo} and \ref{rationalfibrationsectionthree}.

 By contracting $(-1)$-curves which are contained in the fibers of $r$ but are disjoint from $U$, we can and will assume, without loss of generality, that if a fiber of $r$ intersects $U$, then its irreducible components of self-intersection $-1$ all intersect $U$.